glartwort/damageTracker/README.md

   - Total Damage = The cumulative damage done (while the log has been collecting).

 # Usage Details
-There are a couple ways you can use this module, both are basically for bragging rights for your players (or you if you're a malicious sort of GM).
+There are a couple ways you can use this module, both are basically for vanity/bragging rights for your players (or you if you're a malicious sort of GM).

  1. Use it to feed a dashboard for the players.
 I previously had something where I'd analyze the log files to keep track of
       - Biggest Hitter: (PC who's done the most damage in a single strike)